ioalex/garden/me/books.md

 ---
 description: "A catalogue of all the books I have read so far... \(since 2021\)"
 ---

 # Books

+I read books in either their physical or digital eBook form, usually whatever is cheaper at the time.
+I also like to take advantage of audiobooks and like to listen to them when I am performing chores and other tasks that require low focus.

 ## 2021